Paresh8890-Jaisinghani/Chat_App/README.md

 15.using navigator.geolocation.getCurrentPosition to get current location of user.
-16.sending the user current location to other users in the form of link 17.Sending acknowledgement message to the client or to the server
+16.sending the user current location to other users in the form of link 17.Sending acknowledgement message to the client or to the server 18.Rendering Messages to the window using Mustache library.